 Before you start

-Also make sure you have read and are familiar with the University’s IT and acceptable use policy.
+Ensure you have read and are familiar with the University’s IT and acceptable use policy.

-This Information is also available through TopDesk the IT self-service portal.
+This information is also available through TopDesk the IT self-service portal.

 Working using University equipment

-Make sure you have the means to charge any device that you may take home with you and, if you need one, remember to take a mouse or any other items that may help you to carry out your work if you don’t have them at home.
+Ensure you have the means to charge any device that you may take home with you and, if you need one, remember to take a mouse or any other items that may help you to carry out your work if you don’t have them at home.
 If you are able to do this, make sure that you can transport equipment securely from the University to your home and back.

 Your University equipment should already have up-to-date security and antivirus protection on it so you should not need to set this up yourself.

 You can access most University software and systems online.
-One of the first things you can do is make sure that you have internet access and your broadband is working.
+One of the first things you can do is make sure that you have internet access and that your broadband is working.